korsveien/emacs-config/README.md

 * Add shortcut for opening config files
 * Add better shortcut for documentation
 * Map autocomplete cycling to tab/s-tab instead of M-n/M-p
+* Display doc string in eldoc
+* Add command for appending the evaluated value as a comment on the same line